 METHODOLOGY The Design Process involved the following tools and procedures - Precedents and Comparison Existing wetland park precedents were researched as part of the study in order to inform approaches to landscape and species preservation.
 Wetland parks are generally designed to combine wildlife and habitat preservation.
 Those that place a strong emphasis on recreation and education alongside nature conservation and interpretation tend to be the most successful.
-Some wetland parks also place a focus on economic regeneration, both within the park area itself, and more widely within surrounding communities.
-Wetland focused parks range from large parks with regional status, such as the Colne Valley Regional Park to the West of London, and the River Nene Regional Park in Northamptonshire, through to smaller wetland centres such as the Slimbridge Wetland Centre on the Severn Estuary, the Dams to Darnley Country Park and the Flanders Moss National Nature Reserve.
-Community Stakeholder Consultations Further to the completion of the Draft Report Collective Architecture were commissioned by Glasgow and Clyde Valley Green Network to assist them in undertaking and documenting a series of consultation, as well as providing information for a consultation website.
-A series of community engagement workshops took place over the course of 3 months, with members of the locale community, landowners and stakeholder.
+Some wetland parks also place a focus on economic regeneration, both within the park area and within surrounding communities.
+Wetland focused parks range from large parks with regional status, such as the Colne Valley Regional Park to the West of London, and the River Nene Regional Park in Northamptonshire, through to smaller wetland centres such as the Slimbridge Wetland Centre on the Severn Estuary, the Darns to Darnley Country Park and the Flanders Moss National Nature Reserve.
+The 7 Lochs Wetland Park will represent the largest urban park in Scotland, and at 20km2 will be comparable in scale to the Pentland Hills Regional Park (18km2).
+Report on Stakeholder Consultations Further to the completion of the Draft Report Collective Architecture were commissioned by Glasgow and Clyde Valley Green Network to assist them in undertaking and documenting a series of consultations, as well as providing information for a consultation website.
+A series of community engagement workshops took place over the course of 3 months, with members of the local community, landowners and stakeholders.
 Presentation boards and booklets were produced, and attendees were encouraged to leave their comments by way of 'post it' notes.
 These comments were collated and recorded by way of the Report on Communication and Stakeholder Consultations.
-The findings were discussed with the client, which in turn lead to significant revision of the draft report, culminating in the completion of the Final Report in the spring of 2013.
+The findings were then discussed with the client.
+This process lead to a process of significant revision of the draft report, culminating in the completion of the Final Report in spring 2013.
+Both documents are now available to download on line and are listed within the dissemination section of this document.